 8 Types of Christmas Trees You Can Grow

-Learn about the most common types of Christmas trees in America, and get tips on where to plant them and how to grow them.
+How lovely are thy branches!
+Learn about the most common types of Christmas trees in America, and how to grow and care for them.

 Nearly 30 million real Christmas trees are sold each year in the United States.
 Most of these are grown on tree farms, and the types of Christmas trees they grow vary by region.
 The ideal Christmas tree is one that grows quickly, has sturdy branches, and retains its needles after cutting.
 Want to grow your own Christmas tree for the holidays?
 Try one of these popular types of Christmas trees.

 The long flexible needles on Eastern white pines remain on the tree long after it’s been cut, so you can put up these trees as early as you like.
 White pine has minimal fragrance, which may be good for allergy sufferers.
-They grow as much as two feet per year, so this tree will be the perfect size for decorating in a short time.
+They grow as much as 2 feet per year, so this tree will be the perfect size for decorating in a short time.
 It tolerates most types of soils and conditions, and is beloved by wildlife.
-Check out more fast growing trees.

 Balsam Fir tree tipsBWFolsom/Getty Images